Developer-Mike/obsidian-advanced-canvas/README.md

 <img src="./assets/settings.png" alt="Settings Screen"/>

 ## Roadmap
-- [x] Finish `unknownData` implementation
 - [ ] Fix icons in the menu popup
 - [ ] Clean up the scss code
-- [ ] Add types for the canvas data
-- [ ] New presentation slides should be created without intersecting the existing ones
 - [ ] Add `unknownData` changes to the undo/redo stack
-- [x] Add better presentation mode navigation (Looping back to previous slides)
-- [x] Add more flowchart shapes

 ## Known Issues
 - None so far 👀 - Create an issue if you find any!